Under Florida Law, you can go to jail for accidentally killing someone in a car accident.

 Florida recognizes a few felonies which occur when someone causes the death of another person while operating a motor vehicle in a manner likely to cause death or great bodily harm.

-Speak with a Florida accident attorney today
+Speak with an Orlando car accident attorney today

 Vehicular Homicide in Florida